nspcast/htotw/content/posts/2017-10-04-episode-219-signs-of-the-times.md

 ---
-title: Episode 219 – Signs of the Times
+title: AN 219 – Signs of the Times
 author: Dustin
 type: post
 date: 2017-10-05T01:21:03+00:00